capensis/canopsis/doc/docs/en/developer_guide/apis/v2/stats.md

 The statistic `availability` is a JSON object with the followign fields:

- - `available_time`: the time during which the watcher was in an available state, in seconds
+ - `available_time`: the time during which the entity was in an available state, in seconds
- - `unavailable_time`: the time during which the watcher was in an unavailable state, in seconds
+ - `unavailable_time`: the time during which the entity was in an unavailable state, in seconds
- - `available_rate`: the ratio of time during which the watcher was in an available state (between 0 and 1)
+ - `available_rate`: the ratio of time during which the entity was in an available state (between 0 and 1)
- - `unavailable_rate`: the ratio of time during which the watcher was in an unavailable state (between 0 and 1)
+ - `unavailable_rate`: the ratio of time during which the entity was in an unavailable state (between 0 and 1)

+The entity is considered to be available if it is in a state lower or equal to the value of the parameter `available_state`.

 The intervals during which a pbehavior is active are excluded from these values.
 The total time `available_time + unavailable_time` may thus be inferior